 The why of our work is based on the fact that 60% of our state’s land is owned by private individuals and organizations, and only 2% is currently protected.
 The provisions of a conservation easement are tailored to each property; they limit future building, creation of new parcels, and changes that harm the natural features of the land.
 The current use, be it farming, ranching, hunting, or recreation, is written into the easement, which protects the land in perpetuity.

 The Threat of Population Growth

 Colorado residents currently enjoy unmatched quality of life.
 From our spectacular recreation opportunities, to our booming economy, to our unparalleled natural beauty, Colorado remains an attractive destination for young families, new graduates, second-home buyers, and retirees.
 However, the things that make the state so attractive become threatened by all the new people that want to relocate to enjoy them.
-Colorado’s population increased 6.5% since 2010 (Source: U.S. Census Bureau), making it the third-fastest growing state in the country over that period.
-The State Demographer’s office projects that our population will grow 60% by 2040, to 8 million.
+Colorado’s population increased 14.8% since 2010 (Source: U.S. Census Bureau), making it the fifth-fastest growing state in the country over that period.
+The State Demographer’s office projects that our population will grow an additional 26% by 2040 to 7.3 million.
 We in the land conservation industry are not anti-growth.
 We recognize that increased population can bring many benefits to the state.
 We simply believe that when this growth comes, we must manage it so we can protect all the treasures that we enjoy as Coloradans today.

 Permanent land conservation can provide many benefits, including: